 Melanoma is the most aggressive form of skin cancer.
 According to the American Cancer Society, the incidence of melanoma continues to rise.
-An estimated 76,000 new cases of melanoma will be diagnosed and more than 9,000 lives will be claimed by the disease this year alone.
+An estimated 96,500 new cases of melanoma will be diagnosed this year and one death is caused by it every 54 minutes.
 It is one of the most frequently occurring cancers in young adults ages 20 to 30, and it is the main cause of cancer death in women 25 to 30 years old.

 Medically known as nevi, moles are benign, non-cancerous skin tumors that develop from melanocytes, the cells that produce the pigment melanin that gives skin its tan or brown color and help provide protection from the sun.
 Melanoma is cancer of the melanocytes.
 While melanoma most commonly appears brown or black, it can also be pink, tan or even white.

 Melanoma is most prevalent on sun-exposed areas of the body such as the back, chest, legs, neck and face; however, it can also form in other areas like the eyes, mouth and vagina.
 It is often curable in its early stages, but can spread to other parts of the body and become life-threatening.

 At Banner MD Anderson Cancer Center, we recognize that no two melanomas are alike.
 Therefore, our multidisciplinary team of experts works together to tailor treatment plans to the individual needs of each patient.

 If you have concerns about melanoma or skin cancer, please contact your Primary Care Physician or Dermatologist for further discussion or screening.

 From screening and treatment to support and recovery, our cancer experts will be with you every step of the way.
 Our highly skilled physicians, nurses and staff provide excellent and compassionate medical care, education and support to meet your needs when faced with a melanoma diagnosis.